Meet Many Professors

 Once you have an advisor, you’ll still need to work hard to make the relationship work for you and for your dissertation.
 Check out Katie Shives’ tips on managing your dissertation advisor on Inside Higher Ed.

 If you're not getting the support that you need from your dissertation advisor, give us a call.
 Our dissertation consultants can provide dissertation coaching and guidance to help you write a good dissertation.
 A Thesis Editor can provide the feedback on your writing that you need.
-We are your one-stop shop for dissertation help. < Dissertation Writing Help: Organizing a Dissertation Writing Retreat What does it mean to “Advance to Candidacy” or to be “ABD”? >
+We are your one-stop shop for dissertation help. < Self-Care During COVID-19 EndNote: An Introduction >